Chapel of the Fallen Eagles

 The 355th Fighter Group was stationed in Bodney, England from July 1943 through February 1945.
 They flew the P-47D Thunderbolt and P-51B Mustang.
 The group claims 519 enemy kills in the air and 287 on the ground.

-The central focus of the window is the emblem of the 355th and above flies the P-47 and P-51 airplanes.
+The central focus of the window is the emblem of the 355th.
+Above flies the P-47 and P-51 airplanes.
 The Eighth Air Force wings rest at the apex of the window and below are three logos for the fighter squadrons.

-The 355th Fighter Group is one of the few WWII groups that still exist today and fly the A-10 War Hog airplane with their headquarters in Tucson, Arizona.
+The 355th Fighter Group is one of the few WWII groups that still exist today.
+They fly the A-10 War Hog airplane with their headquarters in Tucson, Arizona.

 William Sidney Wilson Window